-• Do not enter any information on SRB agreements in A1.6 'Loans to customers'.

-- Report SRB assets in A1.11. - Details of SRB agreements should be entered in A3.5 'Other loans', in the 'Unsecuritised balances' section.
+- Do not enter any information on SRB agreements in A1.6 'Loans to customers' or A3.5 'Other loans'. - Report SRB assets in A1.11. - Report any liabilities incurred in acquiring SRB assets in A2.7.

 In Section B

 • Where applicable, information on SRB agreements should be entered in B2.5 'Other loans'.